gilch/hissp/docs/faq.rst

 in many ways Hissp can be even more minimal than Scheme.

-Hissp draws inspiration from previous Lisps, including Scheme, Common Lisp, ClojureScript, Arc, and Hy.
+Hissp draws inspiration from previous Lisps, including Scheme, Common Lisp, ClojureScript, Emacs Lisp, Arc, and Hy.

 Does Hissp have tail-call optimization?
 ---------------------------------------